 Nestled on a hill overlooking Sydney’s beautiful harbour is the Kambala Junior School, housing students from Preparation to Year 6.
-The Junior School is a vibrant and active part of Kambala and provides a warm and nurturing environment where girls and their families are welcomed each day.
+The Junior School is a vibrant and active part of Kambala and provides a warm and caring environment where girls and their families are welcomed each day.

 For girls in Preparation to Year 6, the Junior School provides a vibrant and active environment where coming to school is an adventure.
 During these important foundational years of schooling, we focus on developing learning skills to enhance academic achievement.

 There are two classes at each year level from Preparation to Year 4.
 In Years 5 and 6 there are three classes in each grade.
-Classrooms are complemented by shaded outdoor play areas, a sensory garden, and outdoor amphitheatre to promote play-based learning experiences.
+Classrooms are complemented by shaded outdoor play areas, a sensory garden and outdoor amphitheatre to promote play-based learning experiences.

-The development of literacy and numeracy skills is vitally important for primary aged children.
+The development of literacy and numeracy skills is vitally important for primary-aged children.
 At Kambala, our students consistently perform well above state and national averages in the National Assessment Program – Literacy and Numeracy (NAPLAN).

 Students in Preparation to Year 6 study a diverse and comprehensive curriculum that is based on the following key learning areas: